anuragK-24/sessionMysql/README.md

 ```
 npm install express
 ```
-** Express.js ** is a small framework that works on top of Node.js web server functionality to simplify its APIs and add helpful new features.
+**Express.js**  is a small framework that works on top of Node.js web server functionality to simplify its APIs and add helpful new features. <br>
-It makes it easier to organize your application’s functionality with middleware and routing.
+* It makes it easier to organize your application’s functionality with middleware and routing. <br>
-It adds helpful utilities to Node.js HTTP objects and facilitates the rendering of dynamic HTTP objects.
+* It adds helpful utilities to Node.js HTTP objects and facilitates the rendering of dynamic HTTP objects.<br>
 [More about EXPRESS](https://www.geeksforgeeks.org/express-js/)

 ### To start the server